-Much of the following information is taken from the excellent UK Council for International Student Affairs website – under ‘info and advice’, choose ‘fees and money’.
+Much of the following information is taken from the excellent UK Council for International Student Affairs website – under Student Advice select ‘fees’.

 Publicly funded educational institutions normally charge two levels of fee: a lower ‘home’ fee and a higher ‘overseas’ fee.
 Whether you pay a ‘home’ or ‘overseas’ fee depends on whether you meet certain criteria.